 CIP-006-6: Physical Security of BES Cyber Systems

 The new revision of CIP-006 adds a requirement R1.10 to address physical security of “cabling and other nonprogrammable communication components” located outside a physical security perimeter.
-A key component of this new requirement is the requirement where physical security of these components is not in place.
+A key component of this new requirement is the requirement where physical security of these components is not

 Essentially, if you can’t adequately protect such components physically, you must implement a set of logical controls, including encryption of data that transits those components, monitoring, and alarm on networks that traverse those components, or “an equally effective logical control.”
 Practically, the objective here is to prevent physical tampering that results in logical access.
 Registered entities either have to put in place the physical controls or demonstrate that they can prevent or detect such tampering effectively.